Regional inequality traps people in poverty in all parts of England, from Newcastle to Newham, along our coasts and in our countryside.

 This Commission will bring our regions together to set out a new, inclusive, ambitious agenda to rebalance the country and reduce poverty across all of England.

-The Commission on Poverty and Regional Inequality is chaired by Councillor Nick Forbes, leader of Newcastle City Council and senior vice chair of the LGA.
+The Commission on Poverty and Regional Inequality is chaired by Nick Forbes, former leader of Newcastle City Council.
 Working with policymakers and interested organisations, the Commission aims to understand the poverty that is created by the way England’s regional economies work and to set out economic policies needed to reduce that poverty.

 Our diverse group of commissioners will meet over 12 months to gather evidence, identify solutions and build a coalition of support for actions that reduce poverty in every part of England.